 A screenshot from a video that Tamara sent Derek in fall, 2015: https://www.wanderingearl.com/travel-friendships-far-more-powerful-than-we-think/

 To this day, Tamara frequently Skypes Derek, even as often as once or twice a month during the high season.
-She has guests staying at the guesthouse or her children who often come to visit her from Bishkek (the country’s capital city) help her place the call, as she’s not very skilled with technology.
+Because she's not very skilled with technology, guests staying at the guesthouse help her place the call.

 “We have this amazing connection,” Derek said “It's such a warm experience and now we're in touch forever.
 This story of meeting Tamara and becoming lifelong friends is the epitome of why I continue traveling.”